d2l-ai/d2l-en/chapter_introduction/index.md

   have helped to mitigate overfitting.
   Here, noise is injected :cite:`Bishop.1995` throughout the neural network during training.
-* Attention mechanisms solved a second problem that had plagued statistics for over a century: how to increase the memory and complexity of a system without increasing the number of learnable parameters.
+* *Attention mechanisms* solved a second problem that had plagued statistics for over a century: how to increase the memory and complexity of a system without increasing the number of learnable parameters.
-  Researchers found an elegant solution by using what can only be viewed as a learnable pointer structure :cite:`Bahdanau.Cho.Bengio.2014`.
+  Researchers found an elegant solution by using what can only be viewed as a *learnable pointer structure* :cite:`Bahdanau.Cho.Bengio.2014`.
   Rather than having to remember an entire text sequence, e.g., for machine translation in a fixed-dimensional representation, all that needed to be stored was a pointer to the intermediate state of the translation process.
-This allowed for significantly increased accuracy for long sequences, since the model no longer needed to remember the entire sequence before commencing the generation of a new sequence.
+This allowed for significantly increased accuracy for long sequences, since the model no longer needed to remember the entire sequence before commencing the generation of a new one.
-* Built solely on attention mechanisms, the Transformer architecture :cite:`Vaswani.Shazeer.Parmar.ea.2017` has demonstrated superior *scaling* behavior: it performs better with an increase in dataset size, model size, and amount of training compute :cite:`kaplan2020scaling`.
+* Built solely on attention mechanisms, the *Transformer* architecture :cite:`Vaswani.Shazeer.Parmar.ea.2017` has demonstrated superior *scaling* behavior: it performs better with an increase in dataset size, model size, and amount of training compute :cite:`kaplan2020scaling`.
 This architecture has demonstrated compelling success in a wide range of areas, such as natural language processing :cite:`Devlin.Chang.Lee.ea.2018,brown2020language`, computer vision :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021,liu2021swin`, speech recognition :cite:`gulati2020conformer`, reinforcement learning :cite:`chen2021decision`, and graph neural networks :cite:`dwivedi2020generalization`.
 For example, a single Transformer pretrained on modalities as diverse as text, images, joint torques, and button presses can play Atari, caption images, chat, and control a robot :cite:`reed2022generalist`.
 * Modeling probabilities of text sequences, *language models* can predict text given other text.
-Scaling up the data, model, and compute has unlocked a growing number of capabilities of language models to perform desired tasks via human-like text generation based on input text :cite:`brown2020language,rae2021scaling,hoffmann2022training,chowdhery2022palm`.
-For instance, aligning language models with human intent :cite:`ouyang2022training`, OpenAI's [ChatGPT](https://chat.openai.com/) allows users to interact with it in a conversational way to solve problems, such as code debugging and note drafting.
+Scaling up the data, model, and compute has unlocked a growing number of capabilities of language models to perform desired tasks via human-like text generation based on input text :cite:`brown2020language,rae2021scaling,hoffmann2022training,chowdhery2022palm,openai2023gpt4,anil2023palm,touvron2023llama,touvron2023llama2`.
+For instance, aligning language models with human intent :cite:`ouyang2022training`, OpenAI's [ChatGPT](https://chat.openai.com/) allows users to interact with it in a conversational way to solve problems, such as code debugging and creative writing.
 * Multi-stage designs, e.g., via the memory networks :cite:`Sukhbaatar.Weston.Fergus.ea.2015`
-  and the neural programmer-interpreter :cite:`Reed.De-Freitas.2015` allowed statistical modelers to describe iterative approaches to reasoning.
+  and the neural programmer-interpreter :cite:`Reed.De-Freitas.2015` permitted statistical modelers to describe iterative approaches to reasoning.
-  These tools allow for an internal state of the deep neural network to be modified repeatedly, thus carrying out subsequent steps in a chain of reasoning, similar to how a processor can modify memory for a computation.
+  These tools allow for an internal state of the deep neural network to be modified repeatedly, thus carrying out subsequent steps in a chain of reasoning, just as a processor can modify memory for a computation.
 * A key development in *deep generative modeling* was the invention of *generative adversarial networks*